 Implementing the circular economy principles when designing and manufacturing products, materials and components that can be reused, remanufactured and recycled, opens a wide range of opportunities for the private sector to speed up the innovations and jump start development without jeopardizing the environment.
-In this journey, the contribution of all direct stakeholders in the circular process is of utmost importance [].
+For this, the contribution of all direct stakeholders in the circular process is of utmost importance [31].

-3.9 Environmental strategic visions of automotive companies:
+3.8 Environmental strategic visions of automotive companies:

-Environmental strategic visions and plans of automotive companies are generally based on the following key objectives []:
+Environmental strategic visions and plans of automotive companies are generally based on the following key objectives [32]:

-- ☑ non-waste production technologies, - ☑ reduction of emissions throughout the life cycle, - ☑ reduction in fuel consumption and alternative sources of propulsion, - ☑ replacement of non-recyclable materials, - $\blacksquare$ reducing the consumption of energy and water in the production process.
+- ✓ non-waste production technologies, - ☑ reduction of emissions throughout the life cycle, - ☑ reduction in fuel consumption and alternative sources of propulsion, - ✓ reducing the consumption of energy and water in the production process.

-Even though the actual production processes are far more sophisticated, the environmental impacts are principally formed in the following three stages: inputs, operations, products [].
+Even though the actual production processes are far more sophisticated, the environmental impacts are principally formed in the following three stages: inputs, operations, products [33].
 The figure below indicates the basic interaction between bussines facility and the environment and the impact it may have on the environment throughout the 'lifecycle' of the products that it produces.

-3-10.
-Figure Basic relationships between manufacturing and the environment [The OECD Sustainable Manufacturing Toolkit, 2011]
+3-9.
+Figure Basic relationships between manufacturing and the environment

+[The OECD Sustainable Manufacturing Toolkit, 2011]

-3.10 THE ECO-INNOVATION DYNAMICS IN THE AUTOMOTIVE SECTOR
+3.9 THE ECO-INNOVATION DYNAMICS IN THE AUTOMOTIVE SECTOR